mdziedzic/build-boilerplate-static-es6-sass/README.md

 ## Fonts
 To use a font from a CDN (like Google Fonts), place the `<link>` in the `<header>` of each HTML page that requires the font.
 Local fonts that are included in `source` but are not referenced by a SCSS/CSS/JavaScript file will not be included in the build.

+## jQuery
+To use jQuery, first install it as a dependency: `npm install --save jquery`.
+Then include `import $ from 'jquery';` at the top every JavaScript file that uses jQuery.

 ## Supported Browsers

 Use the `browserslist` file to list supported browsers.
 This affects what vendor prefixes get applied to the CSS, among other things.
 (See [https://github.com/ai/browserslist](https://github.com/ai/browserslist) for more information on how to use this file).